 What is it?

-• It typically shows itself around 1-3 years of age
+• It typically shows itself when the pet is around 1-3 years of age.

 What causes it?

-• Various substances, called allergens, can trigger atopic dermatitis
+• Various substances (allergens) can trigger atopic dermatitis.

 What tests are needed?